www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2022-12-21-1-create-game-based-on-optimization-networks.md

           where no extra arguments are required for the service to be working with a sane configuration.
           Maybe a general module class/interface is needed.
             * [x] Create entrypoint base. -> The interface `net.splitcells.dem.environment.Cell` is the basis for this.
-            * [ ] Make entrypoint base an option as well, as it is otherwise hard to declare dependencies between instances of such entry points.
+            * [x] Make entrypoint base an option as well, as it is otherwise hard to declare dependencies between instances of such entry points.
+            * [x] Provide file system via cells by default.
-            * [ ] Provide configurations.
+            * [ ] Provide configurations for all modules.
             * [ ] Visualize cell dependencies.
-                * [ ] Provide way for cells to declare their option dependencies.
+                * [ ] Provide way for cells to optionally declare their option dependencies.
 The dependency order will not be enforced yet.
                 * [ ] Visualize as graph like `https://splitcells.net/net/splitcells/network/overview.html`,
                   but dynamically.
     * [ ] Create launcher class for execution or configuration of the game.
-        * [ ] Create proof of concept launcher class at `net.splitcells.network.distro.DistroModule`, in order to ease the start.
+        * [ ] Create proof of concept launcher class at `net.splitcells.network.distro.DistroCell`, in order to ease the start.
         * [ ] Create proof of concept launcher class at `net.splitcells.martins.avots.distro`, in order to ease the start. -> The class CinDevDistro is used for that.
         * [ ] Only use web server as resource option.
             * [ ] See `GelDev#configureForWebserver`.